haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 	*	Command line: As the Magento文件系统所有者, enter the following command:

 			php <your Magento install dir>/bin/magento magento cache:clean config
-6. Check the results by searching for terms on your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.x
+6. Check the results by searching for terms on your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %}.x

 ### Create stopwords for a new locale {#config-create-stopwords}
 To add stopwords for a locale: